nushackers/hackertools_materials/self-hosting/src/slides.md

 A **virtual private server**, also known as a VPS, acts as an isolated, virtual environment on a physical server, which is owned and operated by a cloud or web hosting provider.

-You can use your student email get free credits for popular VPS providers, or if you want to go cheap, lesser known VPS, there’s always [lowendbox.com](lowendbox.com)
+You can use your student email to get free credits for popular VPS providers, or if you want to go cheap, lesser known VPS, there’s always [lowendbox.com](lowendbox.com)

 ---
 layout: center